 Constraint optimization, or constraint programming (CP), is the name given to identifying feasible solutions out of a very large set of candidates, where the problem can be modeled in terms of arbitrary constraints.
 CP problems arise in many scientific and engineering disciplines.
 (The word "programming" is a bit of a misnomer, similar to how "computer" once meant "a person who computes".
 Here, "programming" refers to the arrangement of a plan, rather than programming in a computer language.)

 CP is based on feasibility (finding a feasible solution) rather than optimization (finding an optimal solution) and focuses on the constraints and variables rather than the objective function.
-In fact, a CP problem may not even have an objective function — the goal may simply be to narrow down a vary large set of possible solutions to a more manageable subset by adding constraints to the problem.
+In fact, a CP problem may not even have an objective function — the goal may simply be to narrow down a very large set of possible solutions to a more manageable subset by adding constraints to the problem.

 An example of a problem that is well-suited for CP is employee scheduling.
 The problem arises when companies that operate continuously — such as factories — need to create weekly schedules for their employees.
 Here's a very simple example: a company runs three 8-hour shifts per day and assigns three of its four employees to different shifts each day, while giving the fourth the day off.
 Even in such a small case, the number of possible schedules is huge: each day, there are 4! = 4 · 3 · 2 · 1 = 24 possible employee assignments, so the number of possible weekly schedules is 247, which is over 4.5 billion.
 Usually there will be other constraints that reduce the number of feasible solutions — for example, that each employee works at least a minimum number of days per week.
 The CP method keeps track of which solutions remain feasible when you add new constraints, which makes it a powerful tool for solving large, real-world scheduling problems.

-If your problem can be modeled with a linear objective and linear constraints, then you have a linear programming problem and should consider Glop.
+If your problem can be modeled with a linear objective and linear constraints, then you have a linear programming problem and should consider MPSolver.
 (However, routing problems are typically best solved with our vehicle routing library even if they can be represented with a linear model.)